m-ue-d/Sternschnuppen/README.md

 # Sternschnuppen
-A Test program for the MCD.
+A test program for the MCD.